Task Agnostic Restoration of Natural Video Dynamics: Related Work

+Apart from these general frameworks, various task-specific approaches have also been proposed, such as~\cite{chu2018tecogan, liu2021featurepropagation, thimonier2021loreal}.
+Defining these task-specific approaches is relatively straightforward.
+These approaches define a temporal extension around a backbone method and penalize the deviation of generated content with the help of motion information from the unprocessed videos.

-All of the previously proposed approaches rely on the availability of unprocessed videos for the successful restoration of the temporal dynamics.
-In this work, we propose a novel formulation that alleviates this problem by learning a consistent motion representation from the temporally inconsistent videos.
-This learned motion representation is then processed with the content of unprocessed videos in a branched network that ensures the natural dynamics in the generated videos.
-Our proposed network also contains a recurrent module~\cite{shi2015convlstm} that helps consistent propagation of content throughout the video sequence and produces state-of-the-art qualitative and quantitative results.
+In this work, we propose a general formulation for this task that alleviates the requirement of unprocessed videos at test time by learning to infer a consistent motion representation from the temporally inconsistent videos.
+This inferred motion representation is then processed with the content of temporally inconsistent videos in a two branched network that restores the natural dynamics of per-frame processed videos.
+Our proposed network also contains a recurrent bottleneck module that helps consistent propagation of content throughout the video sequence and produces SOTA qualitative and quantitative results by only taking into account the temporally inconsistent videos at test time.

+In order to aid the readers, we provide the following table to highlight the key differences between the currently available approaches for this task.